yannickRadji/drugs/doc/product/docs/index.md

 As the JSON file management json_cleaner is done in pure Python to ease its re-usability and enable its usage in parallel on several files it has been separated from the main Spark data_ingestion package.

+!!! note
-The data_ingestion package is based on several feature classes in order to enable the re-usability of those feature in some other Spark pipelines.
+    The parts of the data_ingestion package that I saw as data engineering classics have been break down it several classes with only static methods additionally to the traditional Executor class in order to enable the re-usability of these classics some other Spark pipelines.
+What we think as classics are (for more detail go to the related page):

+    - Files : Class that provide methods to interact with a bunch of delta tables/files
+    - Sanitizer : Enable to sanitize/clean dataframes
+    - Drugs Extractor : Give abilities to parse a dataframe with Drug's word to change its data model

 It is able to run real world scenario where new data arriving by updating existing records inserting new ones.
 In the first place it reads json & csv input files with UTF8 encoding then union data with same name & columns.
 Data is read as string to enable parsing before type casting.
 Then its parse the remaining unicode string not parsed by encoder, clean the empty string by setting them a null/none cell.